 There were 36 images in all, and the position of the image was randomly changing each time when the volunteers were asked to make their decision.
 According to Bem, this means that the test subjects could read the “intentions” of the computer.

-Psychologist Joachim Krueger believes that the claim that human possesses psychic powers is ridiculous, but after studying the results of Bem’s research acknowledged that “frankly, everything seems to be correctly connected to each other“.
+Psychologist Joachim Krueger believes that the claim that human possesses psychic powers is ridiculous.
+But after studying the results of Bem’s research, he acknowledged that “frankly, everything seems to be correctly connected to each other“.

 So, are the results of Bem’s experiments conclusive?